meltwater/mlabs-koa/docs/README.md

 - If `local.d` exists, all JSON files under that directory will be loaded in alphabetical order as final override files.
   Then, if `local.json` exists, it will be loaded as a final override file.
+- If `secret.d` exists, the whitespace-trimmed contents of each file under that directory will be added to the config under `secret` with its key equal to the filename.
 - The key `config` will contain the `configPath`.
 - The key `pkg` will contain the contents of `package.json` from the current working directory.